jeroen/RAppArmor/README.md

  * switching uid/gid of the current process
  * setting the affinity mask of the current process
  * doing all of the above dynamically for a single R call using the `eval.secure` function

+This is useful for example if you want to host a public service for users to run R code, or if you are paranoid about running contributed code.

 Documentation
 -------------